status-im/react-native-desktop-qt/.github/ISSUE_TEMPLATE/question.md

 ---
-name: "\U0001F4AC Question"
+name: 💬 Question
 about: If you need help with your React Native app, the right place to go depends on the type of help that you need.

 ---